 A Capitol Case

-What happens when one left-leaning public defender represents right-wing January 6th rioters?
+What happens when a liberal public defender represents right-wing members of the January 6th mob?

 Currently in production.